SamuelB42/ai-social-good-project/README.md

 Our solution follows a resident-led reporting cycle:

-  Input: Mateo takes a photo of a playground surface and uploads it to the audit tool
+  Input: Mateo takes a photo of a playground surface and uploads it to the audit tool for analysis

-  AI Analysis: Gemini 2.5 scans the image for Surface material and Shade coverage
+  AI Analysis: Gemini 2.5 uses multimodal image recognition to identify heat-retaining materials, estimate shade coverage, evaluate greenery levels, and calculate Urban Heat Island (UHI) risk conditions

-  Output: The system generates a UHI Risk Score (1-10) and suggests an SDG 11 Intervention, such as installing Shade Sails
+  Output: The system generates a UHI Risk Score (1-10), structured JSON safety data, and SDG 11 cooling recommendations such as adding shade sails, trees, or reflective surfaces

-  Action: The report is routed to city planners, prioritizing immediate cooling infrastructure for these danger thermal red zones
+  Action: The report is routed to city planners, prioritizing immediate cooling infrastructure improvements for dangerous thermal red zones

 <img width="1658" height="948" alt="Screenshot 2026-05-10 at 3 31 36 PM" src="https://github.com/user-attachments/assets/2a6ccd18-3516-40e7-9733-7cb43098847b" />
 <img width="1678" height="693" alt="Screenshot 2026-05-10 at 2 53 12 PM" src="https://github.com/user-attachments/assets/89a3a9a7-acd5-468c-a09a-7949045712ee" />